Davontae Harris

-Davontae Harris (born January 21, 1995) is an American football cornerback for the Tennessee Titans of the National Football League (NFL).
+Davontae Harris (born January 21, 1995) is an American former professional football cornerback.
 He attended high school at Wichita South High School in Wichita, Kansas.
 He played college football at Illinois State.

 Professional career

 Cincinnati Bengals

-Harris was drafted by the Cincinnati Bengals in the fifth round, 151st overall, of the 2018 NFL Draft.
+Harris was selected by the Cincinnati Bengals in the fifth round, 151st overall, of the 2018 NFL draft.
 He was placed on injured reserve on September 3, 2018 with a knee injury.
-He was activated off injured reserve on December 5, 2018.
+He was activated off injured reserve on December 5.

 Harris was waived during final roster cuts on August 31, 2019.

 Denver Broncos

 Harris was signed by the Denver Broncos on September 2, 2019.
 He played in all 16 games with six starts in 2019, recording 35 tackles and three pass deflections.

 Harris entered the 2020 season as the fourth cornerback on the Broncos depth chart.
 On November 17, 2020, Harris was waived by the Broncos.

 Baltimore Ravens

 On November 18, 2020, Harris was claimed off waivers by the Baltimore Ravens.
 After playing in Week 12 against the Pittsburgh Steelers, he started the next week against the Dallas Cowboys, although he only played 15% of the defensive snaps during the game.
 In Week 14 against the Cleveland Browns, Harris was put in the game following rib and shoulder injuries to Jimmy Smith before an ankle injury of his own late in the fourth quarter took him out.
-On December 21, 2020, Harris was placed on injured reserve.
+On December 21, Harris was placed on injured reserve.
 He was designated to return from injured reserve on January 12, 2021, and began practicing with the team again, but was not activated before the end of the Ravens' postseason.
 He was waived on January 18, and re-signed with the team on February 8.
-He was waived again on August 16, 2021.
+He was waived again on August 16.